 Divorce timing doesn’t always revolve around resolutions or holiday blues.
 Some couples are strictly practical.
 Their marital status on Dec.
 31st determines their tax situation the following year.
 Some may rush to break off their marriage in hopes of making tax deadlines.
 In select cases, this decision can drastically impact taxation on end-of-year bonuses, which may come attached to January paychecks.

 No matter your preferred timing for your divorce, it behooves you to seek representation from a skilled attorney.
-Brown Law Offices, P.A. can help you every step of the way.
-Please call for a free consultation: 763-323-6555.
+The law firm of Barna, Guzy & Steffen, Ltd. can help you every step of the way.
+Please call to schedule a confidential consultation: (763) 783-5146.